-MA and PhD in Ethnic Studies (UC San Diego)
+- MA and PhD ethnic studies (UC San Diego)

-BA, double major in political science and Asian American studies (UC Irvine)
+- BA, Political Science and Asian American studies (UC Irvine)

 Bui, Long T. “Global War Cities: Traces of the Militarized Past in Saigon’s Urbanized Future,” Verge: Studies in Global Asias 2.1 (2016): 141-169.